getampt/docs/ampt-cli/standard-mode.md

 Logs the user out of the current session

+## `cloud share [NAME]`
+Deploys the code AND data from your sandbox to a preview stage named NAME.
+If no NAME is provided, a randomly generated name will be created for you.

+A preview environment is an ephermeral environment that you can use to easily share your work with others.
+Previews allow you to create a stable snapshots of your sandbox so that you can get feedback while continuing to make changes to your own version.

 ## `ampt install [PACKAGENAME]`

 Installs the specified npm package into your application.
 If you did not provide a package name, it'll simply install all your app's dependencies listed in `package.json`.